core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Defining a set of supported signature algorithms as part of the communication policy of each of its OSCORE groups, and signalling it to new endpoints during the join process.

-* Defining the methods to handle loss of synchronization with sequence numbers as part of the communication policy of each of its OSCORE groups, and signaling the one(s) to use to new endpoints during the join process.
+* Defining the methods to handle loss of synchronization with sender sequence numbers as part of the communication policy of each of its OSCORE groups, and signaling the one(s) to use to new endpoints during the join process.

 * Renewing the Security Context of an OSCORE group upon membership change, by revoking and renewing common security parameters and keying material (rekeying).

-* Providing the management keying material that a new endpoint requires to participate in the rekeying process, consistently with the key management scheme used in the group joined by the new endpoint.
+* Providing the management keying material that a new endpoint requires to participate in the rekeying process, consistent with the key management scheme used in the group joined by the new endpoint.

 * Updating the Group ID of its OSCORE groups, upon renewing the respective Security Context.